Robust earnings help European shares extend rally ahead of ECB

 period.

-target for 2015 of around 7 percent and said it would boost
+growth target for 2015 of around 7 percent and said it would

 expansion for a quarter of a century was the "new normal" for